Yes. you are able to lay off employees and hire them back if they agree to come back.

 Generally, an individual is an independent contractor if you have the right to control or direct only the result of the work, not what will be done and how it will be done.
 For example, a consultant is generally an independent contractor because while you might dictate the result that is to be achieved, the consultant is usually free to do so in the manner the consultant deems appropriate.
 An individual is an employee, however if you do have the right to control what the individual does as part of their work and how that work will be done.
 For example, a grocery sales associate would be considered an employee because you retain the ability to control what they do and how they are to do it.
 For more information, please visit the IRS website linked below.

-Perhaps, yes.
-Other programs include (a) the Main Street Lending Program and (b) the Paycheck Protection Program.
+Yes, current programs include (a) the Main Street Lending Program and (b) the Paycheck Protection Program.
 They are described below.

 a.
 The Main Street Lending Program